Unirgy uRapidFlow Magento 2 Extension review and comparison with Improved Import

 While editing General Settings, you can decide if you want the job enabled, to run it on schedule.
-Name the job to keep the track, set up a schedule, select the locale of the store you will be importing to.
+Name the job to keep track, set up a schedule, and select the locale of the store you will be importing to.
 Each job can be assigned to a specific cron group for effective management.
-The additional settings let you get rid of an annoying issue with the Magento generating same urls for products, and allow you to re-index the store after the import is complete.
+The additional settings let you get rid of an annoying issue with the Magento generating the same urls for products and allow you to re-index the store after the import is complete.

-Import Settings section is where you select which entity you will be importing and on which conditions.
-First comes Use API selector, if enabled the import job changes the available settings to display every API credential you will need.
+The Import Settings section is where you select which entity you will be importing and on which conditions.
+First comes the Use API selector, if enabled the import job changes the available settings to display every API credential you will need.
 Then, when the entity is selected, you will get a specific set of import settings.
-For example, for products, you can clear attribute values, remove complex product association, websites and categories, cross-sells, upsells, and related products.
+For example, for products, you can clear attribute values, remove complex product associations, websites, and categories, cross-sells, upsells, and related products.

 Using these settings in conjunction with the correct import behavior can help you either renew the portion of the catalog or overwrite targeted data of your store completely.

-As for the import process behavior, you get access to the following scenarios: add/update, only add, only update, replace, delete.
+As for the import process behavior, you get access to the following scenarios: add/update, only add, only update, replace, and delete.
 Every behavior setting gives the necessary flexibility to your tasks allowing for necessary updates.

-Additionally, in the Import Behavior section, you control a validation strategy, specify allowed errors count and specify custom values for your file separators.
+Additionally, in the Import Behavior section, you control a validation strategy, specify the allowed error count and specify custom values for your file separators.
 We know that CSV sheets are saved and edited differently, that’s why having an in-house option to specify required separators can save you another headache.

 Next, in the Import Source section, you specify where your file is stored and set up how images should be handled during the import procedure.
-Selecting different source yields different set of configuration fields.
+Selecting different sources yields different sets of configuration fields.
 For Google Sheets, for example, you only need to specify the link to your shared Google Sheet.
 For FTP and SFTP you will need to specify a host, port, username, and password.